95 / 100

 Is Lowndes County growing or shrinking?

-Yes — 2.42% of Lowndes County's population moved from another state, which is above the national average and indicates strong in-migration.
+Not particularly — 1.59% of Lowndes County's population moved in from another state, which is below the national average.
+Most residents are long-term locals rather than recent transplants.